Endless Winter: Plot

-In the distant past, there was man name Edwald Olaffson who developed ice powers after saving his son from a polar bear attack in Greenland in the 10th century.
-Edwald was a metahuman who initially used his powers for good, however, not knowing how to control his powers, he accidentally brought cold weather which caused famine and less exposure to the sun which caused his villagers to mistrust him and be angered.
-The villagers tried attacking Edwald but he fought back.
-During the chaos, his son was killed and Edwald grew angry to the point where his village was completely encased in ice and became a being known as the Frost King.
-In the 10th Century, Hippolyta, Swamp Thing, and the Viking Prince had freed Black Adam in the past to deal with the Frost King when his magic nearly destroyed the world.
-Black Adam found out Frost King's true identity and used his family as bait to distract the Frost King, but the Frost King accidentally kills his family and escaped Hippolyta to go in hiding.
-The Justice League (Batman, Superman, Wonder Woman, Flash, Green Lantern, Martian Manhunter, and Aquaman) thwarts a villainous plan devised by Multiplex, Icicle, and Catman to rob a bank.
-Meanwhile in Greenland, Simon Stagg's son Sebastian Stagg discovers a new ice strain which can achieve cold fusion.
-The workers on the Snow Crawler inform Sebastian that a great storm is going to hit them in an hour and he orders them to pick up the pace despite their reluctance.
-Flash and Superman talk about their personal lives, specifically Iris West, Superman's son and public identity while running over the Atlantic Ocean.
-Superman has to leave to go to Sri Lanka because there's trouble, and Flash goes talk to Black Lightning in Metropolis to talk about how Black Lightning balances his superhero life with family.
-Meanwhile, Sebastian Stagg's workers get attacked by ice wolves in the Snow Crawler.
-The Justice League arrives to help deal with the ice beings, but suddenly a being named Frost King comes out of the Snow Crawler and attacks the heroes causing a huge explosion.
+In the distant past, there was a man named Edwald Olaffson who developed ice powers after saving his son from a polar bear attack in Greenland in the 10th century.
+He attempted to used his powers for good, but accidentally caused famine and eventually became a being known as the Frost King.

+In the 10th century, Hippolyta, Swamp Thing, and Viking Prince free Black Adam to deal with the Frost King when he threatens to destroy the world.
+Adam discovers Frost King's identity and uses his family as bait to distract the Frost King, but the Frost King accidentally kills his family and escapes.

+In the present, the Justice League (Batman, Superman, Wonder Woman, Flash, Green Lantern, Martian Manhunter, and Aquaman) thwarts an attempted bank robbery by Multiplex, Icicle, and Catman.
+Meanwhile in Greenland, Simon Stagg's son Sebastian discovers a new ice strain that can achieve cold fusion.
+The workers on the Snow Crawler inform Sebastian that a storm will hit in an hour and he orders them to pick up the pace despite their reluctance.
+The Justice League arrives to help deal with the ice beings, but the Frost King emerges and attacks the heroes.